 Regain Control of Your Mind

 First, I remind myself that because Christ lives inside of me and given us the Holy Spirit as a deposit, I can take every thought captive and make it obedient to how He would want me to think.
 I truly believe that.
 We are not supposed to just swallow all of the ideas created by our untrustworthy and random emotions, and assume they are the truth – the truth about who we are, what we’re worth, and what our future looks like.
 But so many people do.
 We can agree that our emotions are all over the place, and yet we allow those emotions to guide how we feel, and most of what we say and do.
-As if they were trustworthy.
-Which they are not.
+As if they have the final say on how our lives turn out.
+They do not.

 I can’t take every thought captive in my own strength.
 I’ve tried.
 Perhaps you’ve tried as well.
 It may work for a short while, but not long-term.
 And it’s fallible, because I am fallible.
 The cool thing is that it is not solely up to us, and that He is ready and willing to help.
 I know it’s hard for a lot of people to think that we have actual, real spiritual support when we live in a world and culture that exalts science and disparage spirituality (which I find funny, because science hasn’t – and can’t – prove absolutely everything).
 But the fact of the matter is that if you are a believer, He is there to help you.